lucas98sf/lucas98sf/README.md

 - 👨‍💻 I'm a FullStack Developer with a focus on TypeScript and React
 - 🎓 Studying Computer Science at UFABC
+- 🎯 Currently, I am interested in learning more about functional programming and languages like Rust, OCaml/ReScript.
+Additionally, I want to improve my TypeScript coding skills.